ppy/osu-wiki/wiki/Tournaments/BTT/4/en.md

 ### Mappool regulations

 1. There's a different pool in each stage of the tournament, becoming progressively harder.
-2. As stated before, NoMod, Hidden, HardRock, DoubleTime, FreeMod, and Tiebreaker are the six categories that exist for this tournament.
+2. As stated before, NoMod, Hidden, Hard Rock, Double Time, FreeMod, and Tiebreaker are the six categories that exist for this tournament.
 3. Tiebreaker is played with FreeMod.
 4. As stated previously, the mappool is released every Sunday.